Immigration and employment permits during COVID-19

 Residence permissions have been extended automatically (see ‘Renewal of immigration permissions’ above).
 You should still apply for a permanent residence card if you qualify for one.

 It may be more difficult to supply the documents you need to make your application.
-ISD has said that it will not refuse applications where some documents cannot be provided because of the COVID-19 emergency.
+ISD has said that, within reason, it will not refuse applications where some documents cannot be provided because of COVID-19.
 You should send the documents that you can provide, and explain in your application that you will send the rest of the documents later.